TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 2/2 Samuel 2.11.md

 ---

-And the time that David was king in Hebron over the house of Judah was seven years and six months.
+The time that David was king in Hebron over the house of Judah was seven years and six months.